blacktari/GraphUserGuard/README.md

 # GraphUserGuard

-GraphUserGuard is a TypeScript-based application that provides a GraphQL API for managing user data and authentication using TypeORM with PostgreSQL as the database.
+GraphUserGuard is a TypeScript-based application that provides a GraphQL API for managing user data and authentication using TypeORM with MongoDB as the database.
 This project utilizes Apollo Server and Express to create a robust backend service.

 ## Table of Contents